The DAISY Award

 DAISY Award recipients personify Overlake Medical Center’s commitment to a remarkable patient experience.
 These individuals consistently demonstrate excellence through clinical expertise and extraordinary service and compassionate care.
 They exemplify Overlake's philosophy of nursing in their work.

 How to nominate an extraordinary nurse

 Patients and/or patients’ family members may nominate a deserving Registered Nurse by filling out a nomination form and submitting it via email or dropping it in the designated DAISY nomination box in the main lobby of the hospital, the emergency department or the mother baby unit.
-You can also submit your nomination online.
+You may also submit your nomination online; see submission form below.
 To be eligible for nomination, the nurse’s clinical skills and especially his/her compassionate care exemplify the kind of nurse our patients and their families recognize as an outstanding role model.
 He/she consistently meets all of the following criteria:

 - Personalizes the patient care to meet superior experience of care for patients and their families

 - Makes a special connection with the patient or his/her family